-The 2019 SWW Anthology of Award-Winning Short Prose and Poetry is now available!
+Available on Amazon: 2019 SWW Anthology of Award-Winning Short Prose and Poetry

 The 2019 Short Prose and Poetry Contest focused on poetry, non-fiction essays, and genre-driven prose of up to 3,500 words.
 The contest allowed both budding authors and seasoned writers to sharpen their skills.
 Sixteen categories were offered, and awards were given for First, Second, and Third Place in each.